-Social network analysis (‘SNA’) measures are a vital tool for understanding the behavior of networks and graphs.
+Social network analysis (SNA) measures are a vital tool for understanding the behavior of networks and graphs.
 These algorithms use graph theory to calculate the importance of any given node in a network.

-Well implemented, SNA measures allow the analyst to cut through noisy data and hone into the parts of a network that require further attention.
+When they’re well implemented, SNA measures allow the analyst to cut through noisy data and hone into the parts of a network that require further attention.

 In this KeyLines FAQ, we’ll take a look at some social network analysis measures, detailing how they work and when they should be used in your network analysis applications.

 Definition: Degree centrality assigns an importance score based purely on the number of links held by each node.

 What it tells us: How many direct, ‘one hop’ connections each node has to other nodes within the network.

 When to use it: For finding very connected individuals, popular individuals, individuals who are likely to hold most information or individuals who can quickly connect with the wider network.

 A bit more detail: Degree centrality is the simplest measure of node connectivity.
 Sometimes it’s useful to look at in-degree (number of inbound links) and out-degree (number of outbound links) as distinct measures, for example when looking at transactional data or account activity.